nogueiraantonio/dscpe-widget-property-editor/README.md

 The command will compile the Widget, start an HTTPS server ([express](https://expressjs.com/)) and open your default web browser, loading the Widget entry point.
 Hot reload is enabled through a secured web socket, so if you modify and save a file (try with `components/how-to.vue`), the browser will automatically refresh the Widget.

+> Known limitations 🖐
+>
 > We did not mock everything provided by the 3DEXPERIENCE Platform.
+You can find all the details in the [widgets.js](src/lib/widget.js) file.
 If you identify something missing, you can either:
 >
 > - add it and open a Merge Request
 > - open an Issue